 Alison’s portfolio spans several years.
-She has worked extensively with companies and choreographers including Barrowland Ballet, Catherine Wheels, Charlotte Mclean, Farah Saleh, Grid Iron, Kirsten Newell, Lung Ha’s, The Lyceum, Malcolm Sutherland, The Macrobert, Rob Heaslip, Scottish Dance Theatre, Starcatchers and Suzi Cunningham.
+She has worked extensively with companies and choreographers including Barrowland Ballet, Catherine Wheels, Charlotte Mclean, Farah Saleh, Grid Iron, Kirsten Newell, Lung Ha’s, The Lyceum, Malcolm Sutherland, The Macrobert, Rob Heaslip, Scottish Dance Theatre, Starcatchers, Suzi Cunningham, and Mufutau Yusuf.

 Futuristic Folktales